Marquise Brown Player Prop Bets for NFL Week 18 | Baltimore vs. Pittsburgh 1/9/2022

 Recent Performances

-- In last week's outing against the Rams, Brown was targeted eight times, totaling 28 yards on three receptions.
+- In last week's outing against the Rams, Brown was targeted eight times, picking up 28 yards on three receptions.

-- During his last three games, Brown has amassed 115 yards (on 18 grabs).
+- Brown hauled in 115 yards (on 18 catches) during his last three games.
+He was targeted 31 times, and averaged 38.3 yards per game.

 Brown's Baltimore Teammates